Bharath-V26/ml_ubuntu_setup/README.md

 Ensure all system packages are up to date:

-sudo apt update && sudo apt upgrade -y
+“sudo apt update && sudo apt upgrade -y”

 2. Install Development Tools and Libraries